-All undergraduate students enrolled at the University of the Potomac must meet the University's minimum standards of achievement with regard to cumulative grade point average (CGPA) and successful course completion.
+All undergraduate students enrolled at the University of the Potomac must meet the University's minimum standards of achievement regarding cumulative grade point average (CGPA) and successful course completion.
 A student's academic progress is evaluated at the end of each semester.
 The University's Satisfactory Academic Progress (SAP) consists of two measurements: